Published on Friday 18 April 2014 21:44

 For a company from Scandinavia, Volvo were actually surprisingly slow to start offering all-wheel drive on their vehicles.
 The first Volvo product to direct drive to all four wheels was the 850 AWD in 1997, some 16 years after Audi showed how a Quattro could decimate all of its opposition on snow.
 If Volvo were a little slow on the uptake then, they've been making up for lost time ever since.
 We've had some great Volvo all-wheel drivers, from the massively successful XC90 and XC60 SUVs through to cars like the more tarmac-orientated XC70.

-What is now the XC70 began its life at the turn of the century badged as the 'V70 Cross Country' and 'Cross Country' branding has now been given a place in the successful and increasingly desirable V40 compact five-door hatchback range, with a choice between 1.6 and 2.5 petrol and 1.6 and 2.0-litre diesel models.
+What is now the XC70 began its life at the turn of the century badged as the 'V70 Cross Country' and 'Cross Country' branding has now been given a place in the successful and increasingly desirable V40 compact five-door hatchback range, with a choice between 1.6, 2.0 and 2.5 petrol variants, plus 1.6 and 2.0-litre diesel models.
 With beefier, jacked-up styling, these V40s look the part - but are they anything more than a branding exercise?

 Now the bad news.
 There's only one all-wheel drive model in the V40 Cross Country range and it's the top 2.5-litre T5 model, which is going to be the engine that nobody in the UK would normally opt for due to its fuel thirst.
 So where does that leave us with the rest of the range?
 With a bunch of front-wheel drive hatches.
 In other words, the 'Cross Country' bit is really only applicable if someone has considerately laid a few miles of tarmac across said country first.
 That also means that the V40 Cross Country isn't going to feel too far removed from a normal V40 to drive.
 Still, given that the standard V40 is brilliant, that's not much of a criticism.